Nitin225/dsa_solutions/README.md

 # dsa_solutions

-This repository contains my solutions to LeetCode problems in C++.
+This repository contains my solutions to DSA problems in C++.

 I have been practicing DSA for a while and recently started uploading my solutions here.